 Your NYSLRS pension is likely to be a major source of retirement income, but how much will you get?
 Most members can estimate their pension in Retirement Online.

 If you are unable to use the online calculator, you can request a benefit projection by calling our toll-free number at 866-805-0990 or by submitting a Request for Estimate form.
-Also, most Tiers 1 through 4 members can still use the Quick Calculator on the NYSLRS website.
+Also, most Tiers 2 through 6 members can use the Quick Calculator on the NYSLRS website.

 Review Other Retirement Income